Beta8397/virtual_robot/README.md

 LOG OF CHANGES

+CHANGES 12/12/2019
+    Changes made to all more versatile building of new robot configurations.
+A transparent robot base layer (equal in width to the field) was added.
+This makes it possible for the robot to have accessories that extend well beyond the chassis in all four directions.
+A new robot configuration, ArmBot, was added.
+It has an extensible arm with a grabber at the end.
+The arm is DC Motor-operated.
+The grabber is Servo-operated.
+It is a mecanum-wheeled bot.

 CHANGES 11/29/2019
     Range class and additional op modes contributed by FTC Team 16072.
 Servo interface (and ServoImpl class)